dialoguetoolkit/chattoolOLD/README.md

 ## Workflow when programming the chattool

-The standard approach to creating a new experimental intervention is to:
+The standard approach to creating a new experiment is to:

 1. Create a subclass of ```DefaultConversationController``` , e.g. ```MyNewConversationController```
 2. make sure that ```showCCOnGUI()``` returns true (this will display your ConversationController class in the main GUI of the chat-tool)